FarronF/limerick-council-meetings/meetings/2022/09/07-Monthly Meeting of the Municipal District of Newcastle West/Minutes - Special Meeting of the Municipal District of Newcastle West - 3rd August 2022.md

 The condition of the road surface on a section of the N21 Devon Road, Templeglantine was

 raised.
-In replying, the Senior Executive Engineer agreed to follow up on this matter.--- 3
+In replying, the Senior Executive Engineer agreed to follow up on this matter.
+---
+3

 An update was also sought on the Local Area Plans for Newcastle West and Abbeyfeale and